Here is my POST-MORTEM about «NINDASH: Skull Valley», my first mobile game experience.

-Adrien Bariau, young game-designer almost at the end of his contract, decided to show his student game prototype METEOR DASH to Tot, the ANKAMA’s Boss.
-He requests advices to Loïc Roger, an Ankama veteran who recently created a small game development cell in the studio and initiated some cool mobile games as KING TONGUE and DRAG’n’BOOM.
-Loïc told Adrien his prototype wasn’t very “sexy” and would needed some visual assets to take the boss fancy.
-He spoke about me, as I’m also a Ankama veteran, with more than 10 years of work as game artist/illustrator.
+Adrien Bariau, young game-designer almost at termination, showed his student game prototype METEOR DASH to Tot, the ANKAMA’s Boss.
+He requested advices to Loïc Roger, an Ankama veteran who recently created a game development cell in the studio and initiated some cool mobile games as KING TONGUE and DRAG’n’BOOM.
+Loïc told Adrien his prototype wasn’t very “sexy” and would need some visual assets to draw attention on his project.
+He thought about me, as I’m also an Ankama veteran, with more than 10 years of work as a game artist/illustrator.

 METEOR to NINJAS!!

 ↓ The first game prototype was about a meteore striking strange creatures in the space.
 I told Adrien no one would incarnate this kind of Meteore (it would be more sexy in a 3D simulation).

 ↓ I spent a few evenings creating a new mobile-game friendly art direction.
 I decided to work on a more dynamic character.
 The meteor trail inspired me a dashing Ninja!

 Before going into details, let’s discover the gameplay trailer of our game.